intika/Librefox/README.md

 Documentation :
 ---------------

-**Mozilla.cfg** : Locking and defaulting Firefox settings for security, privacy and performance.
+**Mozilla.cfg** : Locking and defaulting Librefox settings for security, privacy and performance.

 **Policies.json** : Policies for enterprise environments (the settings availables with `policies.json` are limited right now because this is a new feature of Firefox).